 The equity you have in your home is the part of your home’s value that you own outright.
 Calculate home equity as the difference between the market value of your home and the amount you owe on your mortgage(s).
-You may be able to borrow against your equity when you need to do so.
+You may be able to borrow against your equity when you need cash.
 Consider this example of equity:

-The pluses and minuses of a second mortgage
+The pros and cons of a second mortgage

 Take the time to understand the benefits and pitfalls of second mortgages before you make a commitment.

-- Ready cash.
+- Available Cash.
 When you need money, you can get a lump sum from a second mortgage or have a source of credit from a HELOC.